Catalan Translator

 Another fun fact: Catalan has a single verb, "anar," that expresses 'go' and 'be'.
 For example, "vaig a comprar" translates to "I go to buy", but it also means "I'm going to buy".

 The influence of Catalan in the culinary world is also significant.
-Terms like 'paella', 'crema Catalana, and 'tapas' have made their way into global culinary vocabulary, showcasing the gastronomical delights of the region.
+Terms like 'paella', 'crema Catalana', and 'tapas' have entered global culinary vocabulary, showcasing the region's gastronomical delights.

 As of 2010, the Internet Corporation for Assigned Names and Numbers (ICANN) recognizes .cat as a Catalan language and culture domain, the only language-specific domain granted based on culture and language, not a geographic location.